hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

   * Customer users should be given access to SAML application.

-    After authentication when clicking theHPE GreenLake for Private Cloud Enterprise application**,** if it leads to the below error **it will take 1 hr to sync**, if not customer should contact HPE administrator.
+    After authentication when clicking the HPE GreenLake for Private Cloud Enterprise application**,** if it leads to the below error **it will take 1 hour to sync**, if not customer should contact HPE administrator.

 ![](/img/user_sync.jpg)